Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 What Is the Best Exercise for Neuropathy of the Feet?

-For neuropathy affecting the feet, the following exercises can be helpful:
+For neuropathy affecting the feet, the following targeted exercises can be helpful:

 - Toe Taps: Lift and lower your toes while keeping your heels on the ground.